OSGeo/OSGeoLive-doc/doc/quickstart/cesium_quickstart.rst

   :scale: 70 %
   :alt: Cesium 2D map

-Selecting the Image layer
+Select the Image layer
 ================================================================================
-We can click on the last icon and select the type of image service we want.
+Click on the last icon and select a type of image service.
 Here the Natural Earth II is selected and you can see how the map's image layer has changed.

 .. image:: /images/projects/cesium/cesium_4_Layer.png
   :scale: 70 %